sdsp256/python_drawio/README.md

 #### 5. push changes after diagram created or modified
 ```
-git commit -a new_diagram_name.py
+git commit -a ./diagrams/new_diagram_name.py
-git commit -a new_diagram_name.drawio
+git commit -a ./diagrams/new_diagram_name.drawio
 git commit -m -a "2025-03-21 new new_diagram_name added"
 ```